JetBrains/kotlin-web-site/docs/topics/strings.md

 ### Multi-dollar string interpolation

 > The multi-dollar string interpolation is [Experimental](https://kotlinlang.org/docs/components-stability.html#stability-levels-explained).
+> and opt-in is required (see details below).
+>
 > It may be changed at any time.
 We would appreciate your feedback in [YouTrack](https://youtrack.jetbrains.com/issue/KT-2425).
 >
 {style="warning"}

 Multi-dollar string interpolation allows you to specify how many consecutive dollar signs are required to trigger interpolation.
+Interpolation is the process of embedding variables or expressions directly into a string.
-While you can [escape literals](#escaped-strings) for single-line strings, multiline strings in Kotlin don’t support backslash escaping.
+While you can [escape literals](#escaped-strings) for single-line strings, multiline strings in Kotlin don't support backslash escaping.
 To include dollar signs (`$`) as literal characters, you must use the `${'$'}` construct to prevent string interpolation.
 This approach can make code harder to read, especially when strings contain multiple dollar signs.